Skip to main content

 Send Text returns 400Session not connected, or invalid chat idConfirm the session status is ready and the chat id format is correct (628123456789@c.us).

-Send Text returns 404Session id doesn't existSet the node's Session ID to a real session.
+Send Text returns 404Session id doesn't existPick a real session from the node's Session Name or ID dropdown.

 Message sends but never arrivesRecipient isn't on WhatsAppUse the Check Exists operation before sending to unverified numbers.